juliangehring/Bootstrap.jl/README.md

 Reports on package builds for all platforms and test coverage are collected on the [package status page](status.md).

+The package is under active development and uses [semantic versioning](http://semver.org/).

 ## Installation

-The `Bootstrap` package is part of the Julia ecosphere and the latest release version simply be installed with
+The `Bootstrap` package is part of the Julia ecosphere and the latest release version can be installed with

 ```julia
 Pkg.add("Bootstrap")